 Diversify sources of annual revenue to allow for more resources to be allocated in neighborhoods that need and want them most.

-- Increase corporate philanthropy to 25% of total revenue annually.
+- Increase corporate philanthropy by an average of 5% year-over-year.

 Grow financial reserves to ensure stability during economic downturns.

 - Grow cash reserves to six months of operating expenses.